scaryghosts/Beomon/README.md

 **beomon_display.py** is a CGI script to be ran by a Web server.
-This will display a table of the current status of each node.
+This will display a table of the current status of each compute node.
 Hover over the node number to see the node's details (CPU type, RAM amount, etc.).
+It also displays a summary/status of head nodes and storage.
 This does not support Internet Explorer.

 It uses style.css and [jquery.stickytableheaders.js](https://github.com/jmosbech/StickyTableHeaders).
 The style.css file is derived from unlicensed work by Adam Cerini of the University of Pittsburgh.